 Much of the new testament epistles particularly but also in some degree the gospels were debating two issues of the time.
 Those who wanted to drag the new Christians back to the Law (called the “Circumcision Party” by Frank Viola in his book The Untold Story of the New Testament Church) and prototypical Gnosticism.

 The Gnostics believed that there was an “original God” from whom various others emanated including our God, Yahweh.
 They believed that each wave of emanations (I gather including the angels) was less pure than the original “God”.
 Our God was one of the least pure and therefore was able to create good and evil.
 Another emanation was “Sophia” or Wisdom and she gave women “special knowledge” (think Eve in the garden of Eden receiving the knowledge of Good and Evil as one of the foundation beliefs of the Gnostics).
-Of course, Jesus was believed to be another of these emanations who did not actually come to the earth in the flesh but was a spirit or phantasm.
+Jesus is an emanation who did not actually come to the earth in the flesh but was a spirit or phantasm.
 Obviously quite a twisting of the truths of the Scripture.

-So the question seems to arise from 2 John around “greeting” (“bid him Godspeed”) those who have “false doctrine”.
+So a question seems to arise from 2 John around “greeting” (“bid him Godspeed” in the AKJV) those who have “false doctrine”.
 But what is this really arguing?

-At the time of writing this letter, John was contending with Gnosticism which argued that Jesus was a phantasm, a spirit and did not come in the flesh.
+At the time of writing this letter, John contended with Gnosticism.
+Gnosticism argued that Jesus was a phantasm, a spirit and did not come in the flesh.